RobbieHember/fcgadgets/README.md

 # fcgadgets
 ## Features
-The fcgadgets package supports greenhouse gas (GHG) balance estimation, accounting, and reporting for climate change mitigation projects in British Columbia’s Land Use, Land Use Change and Forestry (LULUCF) sector.
-It is a community-based computer simulation model for estimating the GHG balance of treatment areas under various management scenarios.
-The fcgadgets.utilities module stores script templates and custom utilities that support application of cbrunner. cbrunner is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).
+The fcgadgets package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
+It features a computer simulation model, **cbrunner**, that integrates methods and modules in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

-The repository was designed for intermediate and advanced analysts who value:
+The package features:
-* Transparent methods;
+* Integration with BC’s spatial forest inventories;
-* Efficient workflow through custom links with BC’s spatial forest inventories and growth and yield models;
+* Integration with BC's flagship growth and yield models;
 * Modular representation of biophysical processes;
-* Equivalent principles and standards applied in Canada’s National GHG Inventory.
+* Principles and standards applied in Canada’s National GHG Inventory.

 As examples, the demos subpackage walks through demonstrations of Forest Carbon Initiative (FCI) project types:
 * Aerial fertilization